How to use patchclampplotteR

 sheet, R will not recognize it as a valid.csv

-because there is “nothing” for it to read.
+because there is “nothing” for it to read if it is a blank csv.

 Use the add_new_cells()